kanbber/zombi-lambda/README.md

-# Lambda Zombi
+# Lambda Zombie

-An lambda invoke is always executed in an execution
+An lambda invoke is always executed in an execution environment.
+If an execution is interrupted, due to, for example, an exception, zombie code executions can happen.

 ## init